-- the course enrolment process at York is completed by students online - the process of making enrolment changes at York is also automated (e.g. changing course sections, substituting one course for another by dropping one and adding another, or dropping a course) - students without immediate access to a computer may use on-campus terminals, including the library, computer lab, or the computers in the Schulich Student & Enrolment Services Office, W263 - students normally enrol for Summer term courses in March and for Fall and Winter courses in June - enrolment is on a first-come, first-served basis - students cannot add or drop courses after the deadline (see page 4 for details)
+- The course enrolment process at York is completed by students online - The process of making enrolment changes at York is also automated (e.g. changing course sections, substituting one course for another by dropping one and adding another, or dropping a course) - Students without immediate access to a computer may use on-campus terminals, including the library, computer lab, or the computers in the Schulich Student & Enrolment Services Office, W263 - Students normally enrol for Summer term courses in March and for Fall and Winter courses in June - Enrolment is on a first-come, first-served basis - Students cannot add or drop courses after the term deadline.
+See the Key Dates webpage for details